sinelabore/examples/LinuxMacBSD/microwave_builtin_editor_c_opaque/readme.txt

 Example realizing a microwave oven.
 Model created with the integrated statediagram editor (edit.sh)

+This example uses the Opaque object pattern:
+This is similar to the object pattern, but hides the implementation from the outside of the generating state machine code.
+This further reduces dependencies between the state machine implementation and other code.

-This examples has set EnableOpaqueStateMachinePattern=yes UseTypedefForInstanceData=no
+Therefor this examples has set EnableOpaqueStateMachinePattern=yes UseTypedefForInstanceData=no

-to generate code that hides the implementation.
-This helps to reduce dependencies in projects.

-More info is available in the
+More info is available in the manual.
-manual.